 You’ll have to “feed” your sourdough starter every day.
 This means you have to give it more fresh brown rice flour.

 Remove about 1/2 cup of starter and place it in another jar.
-This is the discard starter which you can use to make sourdough pancakes or these gluten-free blueberry banana sourdough muffins.
+This is the discard starter that you can use to make sourdough pancakes or these gluten-free blueberry banana sourdough muffins.
 Cover with a lid and keep this discard starter jar in the refrigerator.

 To your sourdough starter jar, add 1/2 cup of brown rice flour and 1/2 cup filtered water or 1/2 cup plain kombucha.
 You may want to add kombucha in the beginning until your starter is established.
 Stir until thoroughly mixed and cover with the tight-weave dishcloth.
 Do this at least once a day until you see more bubbles.